ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-    We recommend you continue learning about different learning pats of Arm.
+    You can continue learning about deploying applications on Arm.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "/learning-paths/server-and-cloud/"
+recommended_path: "/learning-paths/servers-and-cloud-computing/memcached/"
-# Link to the next learning path being recommended(For example this could be /learning-paths/server-and-cloud/mongodb).
+# Link to the next learning path being recommended(For example this could be /learning-paths/servers-and-cloud-computing/mongodb).

 # further_reading links to references related to this path.
 Can be:
     # Manuals for a tool / software mentioned   (type: documentation)
     # Blog about related topics                 (type: blog)
     # General online references                 (type: website)

 further_reading:
     - resource: